george-swift/fortunegeorge.com/README.md

 # **Fortune George's Portfolio Website**

 This project is a **bespoke** portfolio website designed for a digital marketing professional, showcasing expertise in brand storytelling, audience engagement, and data-driven marketing strategies.
-The site blends elegant design with enterprise-grade AWS infrastructure to ensure speed, security, and scalability.
+The website blends elegant design with enterprise-grade AWS infrastructure to ensure speed, security, and scalability.

 ## 🌐 **Live Website**